“Liberty Baptist Chaplains, called to bear the presence and message of Jesus Christ around the globe.”

 In 1982, LBF was approached by graduates of the seminary who had a desire to be chaplains, and needed to be endorsed by a denomination or fellowship of churches.
 Soon thereafter, LBF applied to the Armed Services Chaplains Board and was approved to be an official endorsing agency.

 LBF started small with Dr. Dennis Fields and Dr. Lew Weider as endorsing agents, setting the stage for future growth.
 Dr. Charlie Davidson (Ch, Lt Col USAF [Ret.]) followed as endorsing agent and remained in that position until his passing in April of 2017.
 At this time, his associate endorsing agent, Dr. Steven Keith (Ch, Col USAF [Ret.]) took over endorsement responsibilities, and brought on a new associate, Dr. Keith Travis (CH, COL, USA [Ret.])
+In 2021, a second associate, Dr. James Wright, was welcomed to the team.

 Dr. Steven Keith